jackbrobst01/MIST4610-Project2-Group-6/README.md

 <img width="1050" height="500" alt="revenue" src="https://github.com/user-attachments/assets/827bd7bf-54fd-4696-ba17-4f4cdcf7f1e7" />
 <img width="1050" height="500" alt="sales" src="https://github.com/user-attachments/assets/35bb40c5-e77d-4d3b-8e26-c1de421425bb" />
 <img width="1100" height="500" alt="rating" src="https://github.com/user-attachments/assets/e3c14d4e-78ba-4e21-bd33-fbee8a5b4309" />
+Total Revenue per Category:

+Purpose: To show how much total revenue each product category generates, based on the sum of all order-item sales.
+Relevance: This chart helps managers quickly see which categories drive the most money for the business.
+Management can decide where to invest more resources, which categories may need promotions, and where margins may be improved.
+It also highlights categories that may be underperforming relative to expectations or inventory levels.

+Number of Sales per Category:

+Purpose: To measure how many orders include products from each category.
+Relevance: A high order count indicates strong customer demand, even if the category’s revenue is not the highest.
+Management can identify which categories are growing in popularity and which ones may need marketing support.
+Comparing order volume with revenue also reveals whether some categories sell many small orders or fewer big-ticket items — crucial for pricing, bundling, and inventory decisions.

+Average Customer Review Rating per Category:

+Purpose: To show the average customer review rating for products in each category.
+Relevance: This chart provides insight into customer satisfaction and product quality.
+Categories with high revenue but low ratings may require attention — poor customer experience can harm repeat purchases.
+Conversely, categories with high ratings can be leveraged for brand value or upsell opportunities.
+This chart helps management prioritize quality improvements, customer support initiatives, and product development.

 ## Database Information: